Our 2017 rankings of the Top 10 fashion design programs in the Midwest.

 5. University of Cincinnati, Cincinnati, Ohio

-Founded in 1819, the University of Cincinnati is home to 44,251 students enrolled in 370 degree programs across 13 colleges and a graduate school.
-The College of Design, Architecture, Art and Planning (DAAP) houses the School of Design, which offers several programs for aspiring fashion designers.
-Offerings include a BS in Fashion Design, a Master of Design, and a Fashion Design Studies Minor.
+The University of Cincinnati is home to the College of Design, Architecture, Art and Planning (DAAP), which houses the School of Design.
+The School offers several programs for aspiring fashion designers including a BS in Fashion Design, a Master of Design (MDes), and a Fashion Design Studies Minor.

 Program highlights include two focus areas—Realization (Design) or Development, a mandatory cooperative education component where students work full-time in the fashion industry on alternating semesters.
 In addition, all students have the opportunity to participate in the popular DAAP Fashion Show.